morganyeh06/cfop-trainer/README.md

+## CFOP Trainer
-# CFOP Trainer - A Java application for learning and practicing Rubik's Cube Algorithms using the CFOP method
+A Java application for learning and practicing Rubik's Cube Algorithms using the CFOP method.

+### Built With
+- Java
+- Apache Ant